A Seattle Suburb Is Turning Its Soccer Field Into a Makeshift Hospital

 Many of these beds will be used for people who need space to quarantine but cannot do so at home, either because they live with immunocompromised people or because they’re part of Seattle’s massive homeless population, which is considered particularly at-risk for the deadly virus.
 Barbara Ramey, a spokesperson for King County, said the local government “is moving at the speed of light” to set up new quarantine sites and that “this is an ongoing effort and will continue as long as necessary.”

 Scientists say the coronavirus pandemic could circle the globe for months, if not years, and that it will take at least 12 to 18 months before a vaccine can be developed.
-A predictive model released by Propublica last week forecasts that Seattle’s hospital system will be strained beyond capacity for nearly all of that time even if extreme containment measures are enacted.
+A predictive model released by Propublica last week forecasts that Seattle’s hospital system will be strained beyond capacity for nearly all of that time, even if extreme containment measures are enacted.

 Not every scientist is convinced by these dire predictions.
 Dr. John Ioannidis, a Stanford professor who said in an essay this month that the pandemic might be “a once-in-a-century evidence fiasco,” claimed Propublica’s model is faulty because it assumes 20 percent of COVID-19 patients need to be hospitalized — a rate, he said that “is probably astronomically higher than reality.”
 But Ioannidis told Intelligencer that he still thought Seattle’s efforts to expand hospital capacity were a good idea.